hackclub/hackclub/workshops/3d_models_with_zdog/README.md

 })
 ```

-This time, we created a new box but way smaller, we moved it to the right using the x coordinate and we moved it a little bit down using the y coordinate.
+- This time, we created a new box but way smaller.
+- We moved it to the right within x-axis and a little bit down within the y-axis.

 ![result 2](https://cloud-1nisp19i8.vercel.app/0image.png)